Villa Zyloh

 On a quiet stretch of the Gold Coast, a developer's curlicued balustrades drove a young architect to refuse his own building.
 Seventy years later, the woman who saved it from the bulldozer chose not to undo a single one of them.

-This house was designed, the story goes, by Harry Seidler.
+This block of flats was designed, the story goes, by Harry Seidler.
 Not the Seidler of Australia Square or the MLC Centre or Blues Point Tower or any of the buildings that turned a Vienna-born modernist into the great architectural provocateur of postwar Australia, but the young Seidler.
 The Seidler in his thirties, recently returned from working in the offices of Marcel Breuer in New York and Oscar Niemeyer in Brazil, building a practice in Sydney and accepting the occasional commission outside it.

 Currumbin in 1958 or thereabouts was not yet the Gold Coast that the rest of Australia knows.
 It was a fishing village with a pandanus-lined beach and a few weatherboard cottages, set behind a headland against which one of the cleanest right-hand point breaks in the country wraps and wraps.
 Whoever the developer was — history is patchy on the detail — had ambitions to build something for the modern age, and he hired the right architect for it.

 And then, the lore continues, he ignored him.
-The developer wanted the balustrades.
+The developer wanted the curly balustrades.
 Seidler did not.
 Seidler, by every account of the man written in the sixty years since, was incapable of being ignored on aesthetic matters.
 The story passed down in the Currumbin community is that he refused to allow his name to be attached to the completed building.
 He walked.
 And the building got built anyway, by someone else, balustrades and all.

 Whether the story is true in every particular is, in a way, beside the point.
 What is true is what you can see.

 The building is unmistakably of its period.
 The horizontal proportions, the cantilever, the unornamented planarity, the white planar walls.
-The whole thing, but for those two curlicued iron balustrades, looks as if it has been drawn with a single confident horizontal line.
+The whole thing, but for those curlicued iron balustrades, looks as if it has been drawn with a single confident horizontal line.

 Inside, the interiors are by Milah Laidley, who is, in the way these stories sometimes resolve, the McBain–Cannon daughter.
 Her paintings — sold elsewhere under the single name MILAH — hang on the walls she has dressed.
 Three apartments below, a penthouse above, four keys in all.
 The ground floor stays with Ela Elu, the bridal atelier Alana founded and still runs, where her sister Narelle works the front-of-house and where, on a Saturday in 1958, the developer who didn't listen to Harry Seidler might once have walked past on his way down to the surf.